Fact Checked

 Memory loss is a common symptom of the sleep disorder Obstructive Sleep Apnoea (OSA).
 The sleep disorder affects 1.5 million people in the UK and more than 936 million worldwide.

 Sleep Apnoea can negatively affect your brain; studies show that CPAP Therapy can repair the damage.
 Many people often do not realise sleep’s restorative impact on the brain.
+During deep sleep, our brains sort out all the information (memories) collected throughout the day.
+It is in this stage of deep sleep that OSA impacts your memory.

 Researchers found in 42 studies (1) investigating memory performance and Obstructive Sleep Apnoea that those with untreated OSA were significantly impaired compared to those with treated OSA.

 Due to poor memory and brain fog, many people with untreated OSA suffer from depression and anxiety.
-Unfortunately, 85% of people with OSA are undiagnosed
+Unfortunately, 85% of people with OSA are undiagnosed.

 Does Sleep Apnoea Lead to Dementia and Alzheimer’s?